 Democracy and Civic Action Week

-Democracy and Civic Action Week events explore diverse perspectives about the role of democracy and civic engagement in the United States.
-Community and campus departments, programs, and organizations will present a wide-range of activities to engage attendees in reflecting on their rights and responsibilities that are fundamental to creating a civil society.
-Started in 2018, UAA's Democracy and Civic Action Week is in it's fourth year.
+Democracy and Civic Action Week, originally launched in 2018, explores diverse perspectives about the role of democracy and civic engagement in the United States.
+During events throughout the week, community and campus departments, programs, and organizations present a wide-range of activities to engage attendees in reflecting on their rights and responsibilities that are fundamental to creating a civil society.

 4th Annual Democracy and Civic Action Week